jnickg/wabisonorance/README.md

 ## Building from Source

 Follow the instructions found in the [Pamplejuce repo](https://github.com/sudara/pamplejuce).
 Generally, you need only basic libraries on your system, a C++ compiler supporting C++20 such as LLVM Clang, and CMake.
+Use latest versions available for each tool to ensure the compiler doesn't complain about the C++ Code.

 1. `git clone git@github.com:jnickg/wabisonorance.git && cd wabisonorance`
 2. `mkdir build && cd build`